cytoscape/cytoscape-manual/README.md

 Note that many errors (e.g., missing chapter files) fail silently.
 It's always best to verify recent changes by viewing them in the built document.

+### Process for updating the manual for a new CS release ###

+1. Make updates to docs and images at GitHub.
+2. Add any new manual sections to index.rst.
+3. Update version number and Copyright year (if applicable) in conf.py
+4. Update Copyright year (if applicable) in index.rst
+5. Double-check the manual at ReadTheDocs here: http://manual.cytoscape.org/en/latest/
+6. Create a new release with the relevant release number, for example 3.8.0. **This will automatically trigger a build at ReadTheDocs for this release.**

 ## Future Plan

 ... add info here ...